-10 Top-Rated Tourist Attractions & Things to Do in Southampton
+11 Top-Rated Tourist Attractions in Southampton

 Hundreds of thousands of emigrants departed the country on ships sailing from here, including the Titanic.
-It's still a busy port and is a fun place to watch large cruise and cargo ships come and go, especially from the excellent Hythe Ferry service that runs regularly across the Solent, the 20-mile-wide strait that separates the Isle of Wight from the mainland.
+It's still a busy port and is a fun place to visit and watch large cruise and cargo ships come and go.
+The views are especially good from the excellent Hythe Ferry service that runs regularly across the Solent, the 20-mile-wide strait that separates the Isle of Wight from the mainland.

-Excellent shopping facilities are both in and around the city, one of the best being Westquay, and the city also hosts many cultural events, such as the Southampton International Film Festival.
+Excellent shopping facilities are located both in and around the city, one of the best being Westquay.
+The city also hosts many cultural events, such as the Southampton International Film Festival.
 Other popular things to do in Southampton include exploring the New Forest and the Isle of Wight.

 See also: Where to Stay in Southampton

-1 Medieval City Walls
+1. Medieval City Walls

 The best views of Southampton's 14th-century medieval walls - the third longest unbroken stretch of city wall in Britain - are obtained from the Western Esplanade, also the site of Wind Whistle Tower.
 The only remaining medieval church in Southampton is St. Michael's on Castle Way, built in the 11th century and containing Norman relics and a font made of Tournai marble.

 Follow the walls south to Mayflower Park, which lies opposite the Mayflower Memorial to the Pilgrim Fathers, and Wool House, a 14th-century warehouse.
 Also nearby is the God's House Tower on Winkle Street, a 12th-century hospital dedicated to St. Julian.

-2 Tudor House and Garden
+2. Tudor House and Garden

 The magnificent Tudor house in St. Michael's Square was built in the late 15th century for a wealthy merchant family.
 Now a museum, it displays exhibits from the Victorian and Edwardian eras, as well as periodic exhibitions encompassing more than 900 years of local history.

-Location: St Michael's Square, Southampton
+Location: Bugle Street, St. Michael's Square, Southampton

-4 SeaCity Museum
+5. SeaCity Museum

 Address: Havelock Road, Southampton

-5 Titanic Trail
+6. Titanic Trail

 Along the way, you'll visit the remarkable Titanic Engineers' Memorial in East Park, a beautiful bronze and granite monument unveiled in front of a crowd of 100,000 Southampton residents in April 1914 (none of the ship's 35 engineers survived).
 Nearby is the Titanic Musicians' Memorial, dedicated to the ship's musicians.